NorbertoC/NorbertoC/README.md

 # Hello, I'm Norberto! 👋

-I'm a frontend developer with a passion for coding, gaming, and football ⚽.
+I'm a frontend developer with a passion for coding, anime, and football ⚽.
 In these repos you'll find some side projects, training code, and random stuff that I like to push.

 ## About Me